The Complete Guide to different types of keycaps: Materials, Profiles, Printing methods, and more

 Keycaps for keyboards with RGB lighting

-Keycaps for RGB lightning keyboard
+Keycaps for rgb lightning keyboard

-Keycaps for RGB lightning keyboard
+Keycaps for rgb lightning keyboard

 If your keyboard has RGB or other backlighting features, choose keycaps that are compatible with backlighting, such as translucent or shine-through keycaps.